Pseudo-Hamiltonian neural networks for learning partial differential equations: The PHNN model for PDEs

 \subsubsection{Modelling $\mathcal{H}$ and $\mathcal{V}$}

-The networks $\hat{\mathcal{H}}_\theta$ and $\hat{\mathcal{V}}_\theta$ consist of one convolutional layer with kernel size three followed by linear layers corresponding to convolutional layers with kernel size one, and then in the last layer performs a summation of the $M$ inputs to one scalar.
-Following the first two layers we apply the $\tanh$ activation function.
-To impose the periodic boundary conditions, we pad the input by adding $u(-h) = u(P-h)$ and $u(P+h) = u(h)$ before the convolutional layer, as was also suggested in \cite{Matsubara2020deep}.
-If we wanted to be able to learn derivatives of order three or four in the integrals, or if we wanted to learn third- or fourth order approximations of the derivatives, we would need the kernel size of the convolutional layer to be five, and to pad the input by two elements on each side instead of one.
-This adjustment can be easily made in our code.
+The networks $\hat{\mathcal{H}}_\theta$ and $\hat{\mathcal{V}}_\theta$ take inputs of dimension $M$, the number of spatial discretization points, and consist of one convolutional layer with kernel size two followed by linear layers corresponding to convolutional layers with kernel size one, and then in the last layer performs a summation of the $M$ inputs to one scalar.
+Following each of the first two layers, we apply the $\tanh$ activation function.
+To impose the periodic boundary conditions, we pad the input to the convolutional layer by adding $u(P) = u(0)$ at the end of the array of the discretized $u$.
+A similar technique was suggested in \cite{Matsubara2020deep}, although they use a kernel of size three on the first convolutional layer.
+We opt to have a smaller filter, since kernel size two is sufficient to learn the forward difference approximation of the first derivative in the integrals, which in turn is sufficient to obtain second order approximation of the resulting variational derivative; this is shown for the KdV--Burgers equation in Example \ref{ex:kdvburgersdisc}.
+If we want to be able to learn derivatives of order two in the integral, we would need kernel size three, and to pad the input with one element on each side.
+If we want to learn derivatives of order three or four, or if we want to learn third- or fourth-order approximations of the derivatives, we would need the kernel size of the convolutional layer to be five, and to pad the input by two elements on each side.
+This adjustment can easily be made in our code.
 For the examples in this paper, we would not gain anything by increasing the kernel size, because we only have up to first derivatives in the integrals and because the training data is generated using second order spatial discretizations.
+On the other hand, having a kernel of size two simplifies the learning and may facilitate superior performance over a model that does not rely on a pseudo-Hamiltonian structure and have to approximate up to third derivatives by convolutional neural networks.